mbrugman67/BusPirate-docs-hugo/content/docs/tutorial-basics/power-supply.md

 Check the voltage and current in the live view statusbar if active, or show the power supply voltage report using the ```v``` command followed by ```enter```.

 - The top line indicates the power supply is set at 5.0 volts with a 100mA current limit.
 - The third line shows that 2.1mA is being consumed on VOUT/VREF.
-Since nothing is connected this is the current leakage, offset error and noise in the RP chip's analog to digital converter.
+Since nothing is connected this is the power used by the IO pin buffers, current leakage, offset error and noise in the RP chip's analog to digital converter.
 - The last line shows that VOUT currently measures 5.0 volts, and all IO pins measure 0 volts.

 {{% alert context="warning" %}}